 Being in the hospital can be very stressful for kids and their families.
 At American Family Children’s Hospital, certified child life specialists create positive experiences for hospitalized children and their families.

-American Family Children's Hospital is one of the few locations in the country offering MIBG treatment for neuroblastoma with a room dedicated to this specialized radiation treatment.
-We also offer many novel clinical trials for children whose cancer has recurred, or not responded well to initial treatment.
+American Family Children's Hospital in Madison, Wis., is one of the few locations in the country offering MIBG treatment for neuroblastoma, with a room dedicated to this specialized radiation treatment.
+We also offer many novel clinical trials for children whose cancer has recurred or has not responded well to initial treatment.
 Some of these therapies are not available anywhere else in the country.

 Conditions and treatments